Invergordon Cruise Port Guide: 6 Unmissable Highlights for Your Visit

 2. Urquhart Castle and Loch Ness

-Dating from the early 16th century, Urquhart Castle was once a medieval Scottish stronghold on the shores of Loch Ness, in the village of Drumnadrochit.
+Overlooking the vast waters of the loch, Urquhart Castle dates back to the 13th century and offers a fascinating glimpse into Scotland’s medieval past.
 The castle was robbed by the MacDonald clan of the Western Isles and then destroyed during the first Jacobite Rising in 1692.

 Tourists can explore the castle ruins and visitor center where they can see the exhibitions, enjoy a film presentation, and learn more about the legendary monster “Nessie” whose cave is said to be under the castle.